Graduation Requirements - Undergraduate

 - The entire twelve hours may not be taken exclusively in Literature/Humanities or Social Sciences

-Communications courses (COMM) are technical courses in all curricula and do not fulfill the Humanities/Social Sciences requirement with the exception of only three courses: COMM330: Introduction to Mass Communications (sophomore social science); COMM290 Social Perspectives of Journalism, and COMM580 Society & Visual Media.
-These courses are acceptable as Social Science courses because they contain significant social content.
-Baccalaureate students may use COMM330 to fulfill three credit hours of sophomore social science and ONE of the latter two courses to fulfill four credit hours of Social Sciences in the upper level.
-The other eight credit hours must be selected from the traditional Humanities and Social Sciences courses.
+Communications courses (COMM) are technical courses in all curricula and do not fulfill the Humanities/Social Sciences requirement with the exception of only three courses: COMM330: Introduction to Mass Communications (lower level social science); COMM290 Social Perspectives of Journalism, and COMM580 Society & Visual Media.
+These courses are acceptable as social science courses because they contain significant social content.
+Students may use COMM330 to fulfill three credit hours of lower level social science and ONE of the latter two courses to fulfill four credit hours of upper level social science.
+The other eight credit hours must be selected from the traditional humanities and social sciences courses.

-Students may cross-register for their upper level humanities and social sciences electives through the Colleges of the Fenway.
-Permission of the HSSM department head is required for cross-registration.
-General guidelines for selecting an upper-level elective at the Colleges of the Fenway are available in the HSSM Department Office.
+Students may cross-register for their upper level humanities and social sciences electives through the Colleges of the Fenway, but must also have the department chair approve a course substitution to have the course count towards this requirement.
+General guidelines for selecting an upper-level elective at the Colleges of the Fenway are available in the Humanities ans Social Sciences department office.

-Students enrolled in the Professional Certificate in Technical Communications program (PTC) may use both COMM290 and COMM580 to fulfill upper level Social Science requirements.
+Students enrolled in the Professional Certificate in Technical Communications program (PTC) may use both COMM290 and COMM580 to fulfill upper level social science requirements.
 This is acceptable because these students must meet the requirement of the four additional courses required for the certificate.
-Professional Communications Certificate (PTC) students must take their remaining four Humanities/Social Science credit hours in either Literature or the Humanities.
+Professional Communications Certificate (PTC) students must take their remaining four upper level credit hours in either literature or the humanities.